scala/docs.scala-lang/_overviews/toolkit/web-server-dynamic.md

 object MyApp extends cask.MainRoutes:
   @cask.get("/time")
-  def dynamic() = s"Current date is: ${ZonedDateTime.now()}"
+  def dynamic(): String = s"Current date is: ${ZonedDateTime.now()}"

   initialize()
 ```
 {% endtab %}
 {% endtabs %}

+The example above creates an endpoint returning the current date and time available at `/time`.
+The exact response will be
+recreated every time you refresh the webpage.

+Since the endpoint method has `String` output type, the result will be sent with `text/plain` [content type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type).
+If you want an HTML output being interpreted by the browser, you else need to set the `Content-Type` header manually
+or [use the Scalatags templating library](/toolkit/web-server-dynamic.html#using-html-templates), supported by Cask.

+### Running the example

-Run the example the same way as before (assuming you use the same project structure).
+Run the example the same way as before, assuming you use the same project structure as described in [the static file tutorial](/toolkit/web-server-static.html).

 {% tabs web-server-dynamic-2 class=tabs-build-tool %}
 {% tab 'Scala CLI' %}
 In the terminal, the following command will start the server:
 ```
-scala-cli run Example.sc
+scala-cli run Example.scala
 ```
 {% endtab %}
 {% tab 'sbt' %}